Birmingham Botanical Gardens, England: Plants

 Birmingham Botanical Gardens contain over 7,000 different plants from around the world.

 The gardens are home to The British National Bonsai Collection, which opened in 1993 and aims to provide both casual visitors and enthusiasts with a comprehensive display of the variations of species and styles of bonsai.
 One of the oldest specimens is the "Omiya tree", a 250-year-old Juniperus chinensis in the informal upright style, presented to the collection in 1995 by the then city of Omiya, Japan.

 Each of the four glasshouses features a different variety of plants.
 The tropical glasshouse consists of essential crops, such as rice, cocoa, sugar cane and cotton, as well as ornamental and aquatic plants.
 The subtropical glasshouse features orchids, ferns and carnivorous plants, such as Venus flytraps.
 The Mediterranean glasshouse provides visitors with a display of citrus trees and shrubs.
 The arid glasshouse consists of survivalist plants, such as cacti and aloe vera.

 There are many unusual and notable plants in the gardens including two fine Himalayan Cedars close to the fountain.
 These were raised from seeds given to the gardens in the 1840s by James Watt Junior, the son of James Watt whose improvements to the Newcomen steam engine were fundamental to the changes brought by the Industrial Revolution.
 A plant found nowhere else is the fern Dicksonia ×lathamii which is a hybrid between Dicksonia antarctica and Dicksonia arborescens, raised by ex-Curator W. B. Latham more than one hundred years ago.

 Birds

-The gardens are home to a small collection of exotic birds from around the world including white-cheeked turaco, Himalayan monals, azure-winged magpies and Quaker parakeets.
-The majority of the gardens' birds are located in the white-domed aviary building that provides a focal point on the main lawn.
-The aviary consists of four distinct sections, three of which represent Asia, Africa and the Americas.
-The Asian section houses colourful tragopans, the African section is home to different varieties of lovebirds, and the American section houses Quaker parakeets.
-The fourth section consists of soft-billed birds, such as starlings and Mynah birds.
+The gardens were home to a small collection of exotic birds from around the world including white-cheeked turaco, Himalayan monals, azure-winged magpies and Quaker parakeets.
+The majority of the gardens' birds were located in the white-domed aviary building that provided a focal point on the main lawn.
+The aviary consisted of four distinct sections, three of which represented Asia, Africa and the Americas.
+The Asian section housed colourful tragopans, the African section was home to different varieties of lovebirds, and the American section housed Quaker parakeets.
+The fourth section consisted of soft-billed birds, such as starlings and Mynah birds.
 The gardens also feature a wetlands enclosure that contains a variety of ornamental waterfowl.
-The terrace is the location for the gardens’ parrots, including a sulphur-crested cockatoo named Jenny that entertains visitors with her chatter, and Lionel, a blue macaw.
+The terrace was the location for the gardens’ parrots, including a sulphur-crested cockatoo named Jenny that entertained visitors with her chatter, and Lionel, a blue macaw.
+In March 2024, the birds were moved to different bird sanctuaries and the lawn aviary was demolished in November 2024.